AIRWOLF - 80s TV Series

-The title music was actually orchestral in series one and for the first part of the second series, before becoming synthesizer-based as in the video above - this has to be one of the best synth tunes of the 80s!
-It was composed by Sylvester Levay.
+The title music was actually orchestral in series one and for the first part of the second series, before becoming synthesizer-based as in the video above - this has to be one of the best synth tunes of the 80s, and it was composed by Sylvester Levay.

-In series Two and Three we saw the addition of Caitlin O'Shannessy who was played by Jean Bruce Scott as the producers wanted another female character, and some of the original cast became semi-regular.
-The final Series Four saw a dramatic change with a whole array of new characters and most of the original cast were completely written out!
+In series Two and Three we saw the addition of Caitlin O'Shannessy, who was played by Jean Bruce Scott, as the producers wanted another female character, and some of the original cast became semi-regular.